 In April President Trump instructed the Department of Interior to review Grand-Staircase Escalante’s monument designation.
-On Aug 24th, according to a leaked copy of his report, Secretary Zinke recommended erasing protections: shrinking the monument and allowing mining, logging and drilling in currently protected areas.
+On December 4, 2017 President Trump announced his decision to reduce the monument by almost half and split it into three.

 Established: September 18, 1996